VILLASframework/documentation/docs/node/formats/villas_binary.md

 We designed a lightweight message format (or protocol) to facilitate a fast transmission with minimal (de-)serialization overhead.
 The on-wire format of the network datagrams is not subject to a standardization process.

-In constrast to the [`villas.human` format](villas_human.md), this binary format is space efficient and commonly used for network communication.
+In contrast to the [`villas.human` format](villas_human.md), this binary format is space efficient and commonly used for network communication.

 Usually a a simulator sends one message per timestep.
 A message contains a variable number of values.